Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

 \subsection{Calibrated Optimal Decision Making for Homogeneous Baseline Covariates}

-the doubly robust (DR) estimators of the value functions \citep{zhang2012robust} for the outcome of interest in the primary sample and intermediate outcomes in the two samples.
-Specifically, the DR estimator for the outcome of interest in the primary sample is given by
+the doubly robust (DR) estimators \citep{zhang2012robust} for the outcome of interest in the primary sample and intermediate outcomes in the two samples.
+Specifically, the DR estimator for the outcome of interest in the primary sample is